SitecorePowerShell/Console/Documentation/Markdown/Show-ListView.md

 ### -ViewName&nbsp; &lt;String&gt;

-View signature name - this can be used by action commandlets to determine whether to show an action or not using the Show/Enable rules.
+View signature name - this can be used by action commands to determine whether to show an action or not using the Show/Enable rules.

 <table>
     <thead></thead>